-Navalny dismisses libel case against him as ‘nonsense’ in day two of Russian trial
+Navalny dismisses libel case against him as ‘nonsense’ in third day of Russian trial

 European Union leaders are considering new sanctions against Russia over Navalny’s poisoning with a nerve agent last August, widely viewed as a bungled state assassination attempt, after a member of the hit team confirmed details of the poisoning in a phone call with Navalny last year.

 Navalny’s alleged libel was over a June propaganda video on Kremlin television mouthpiece RT in which a group of actors, sports people and celebrities promoted a vote on constitutional changes that would enable President Vladimir Putin to stay in power until 2036.
-Navalny tweeted that the group were “traitors” and “corrupt lackeys.”
+Navalny tweeted that the members of the group were “traitors” and “corrupt lackeys.”

 Russia’s Investigative Committee accused Navalny of spreading harmful lies about an elderly war veteran Ignat Artemenko, who was among the figures in the video.
 Artemenko was the only one on whose behalf a criminal libel case has been mounted.